HADAS496/comics-and-Reaganomics-/index.md

   image-path="scrollstory/images/for my project/jfk.jpg"
 %}

 During that same time federal legislation started to take root.
-The 1963 Community Mental Health Act funded community-based centers offering inpatient/outpatient care, partial hospitalization, emergency services, and education.
+The 1963 Community Mental Health Act funded community-based centers offering inpatient/outpatient care, partial hospitalization, emergency services, and education. [^note312]
+[^note312]: Parsons,*from Asylum to Prison*, p.
+74.

-Next followed the Medicare and Medicaid in 1965, which shifted institutional funding from states to the federal government, encouraging reduced reliance on large psychiatric hospitals (Parsons, 2018, pp. 70, 74, 116).
+Next followed the Medicare and Medicaid in 1965, which shifted institutional funding from states to the federal government, encouraging reduced reliance on large psychiatric hospitals. [note316]
+[^note316]: Parsons,*from Asylum to Prison*, pp. 70, 74, 116.

 {% include figure.html
   class="left"